Anti-Wrinkle Injections in Oxfordshire: Everything You Need to Know Before and after Your First Treatment

 Immediate Aftercare

-Our doctors will provide speicific guidance on post-treatment care.
+Our doctors will provide specific guidance on post-treatment care.
 This is likely to include;

 Avoid rubbing the area or applying skin products for 12 hours